kendru/learn-cljs/content/section-2/lesson-10-making-choices.md

 ### Applying if and when

-Considering the example of the adventure game, we can use use an `if` expression to determine what to do after prompting the user for a yes/no question.
+Considering the example of the adventure game, we can use an `if` expression to determine what to do after prompting the user for a yes/no question.
 Let's take a quick step back to discuss the overall architecture of the game.
 We will represent the entire game as a map where the keys are the name of each state and the values are maps that represent a specific screen.
 The general shape of our game data structure is below:

 We will represent our game as a collection of states with rules that determine how to move between states when the user makes some decision: